skullface/100-javascript-projects/README.md

 # 100 Days of Javascript

 Learning JavaScript with 100 small projects!
-Inspired by [@jessabean’s own 100 Days of JS](https://github.com/jessabean/100-javascript-projects), Jennifer Dewalt's [180 websites in 180 days](http://jenniferdewalt.com/index.html), and the [100 day project](https://thegreatdiscontent.com/100days), I will gain a functional understanding of JS through experiments, exercises, and practice.
+Inspired by [@jessabean](https://github.com/jessabean/100-javascript-projects), Jennifer Dewalt's [180 websites in 180 days](http://jenniferdewalt.com/index.html), and [#The100DayProject](https://the100dayproject.org/) by Elle Luna, I will gain a functional understanding of JS through experiments, exercises, and practice.

 ## Rules